BioinformaticsMUSC/biocm-cellranger/README.md

 Note the same options as above.

-Once inside the container, you can run cellbender as usual:
+Once inside the container, you can run cellranger as usual:
 ```
 cellranger count \
    --id=run_count_1kpbmcs \